bon-qi/nerf/README.md

 ```

 ## Trainning
-To train a lego for yourself, you just need to type
+To train a lego for yourself after the environment had been set up, you just need to type
 ```
 make train_lego
 ```
+See `makefile` for other commands.

 ## Extra your mesh
 To extra a mesh yourself, you just need to type
 ```
 make extra_mesh_demo
 ```

+Please see [makefile](./makefile) for more information.

 ## Custom data
-Please refer to `preprocess_data` for more information to a customized dataset.
+Please refer to [preprocess_data](./preprocess_data/) for more information to a customized dataset.

 ## Reference